sliverc/rbtree/README.rst

    rb_bind_impl_m(bk, book_t)
    book_t* tree;

-In order to use the tree we have to initialize it, which is actually only assigning *bk_nil_ptr* to it.
+In order to use the tree, we have to initialize it, which actually is assigning *bk_nil_ptr* to it.

 .. code-block:: cpp

    bk_tree_init(&tree);

-Now we can register a book.
+Now we can register a book:

 .. code-block:: cpp